FlorianMuellerklein/kaggle_ncfm/README.md

 Currently a pretrained ResNet-50.

-* trained with MSE
+* Trained with MSE
-* output x,y,height,width - normalized to (0,1)
+* Output x, y, height, width - normalized to (0,1)
-* uses Adam with staring lr=0.0001 as the optimizer
+* Uses Adam with staring lr=0.0001 as the optimizer
 * 4 sigmoid units for output - network training is better behaved with these units vs linear units (I don't get why).
+* If LocNet can't find a fish then it should just return the original image by predicting a fullsize bounding box.

+**Ideas to Improve Localization**

+1) Try different parameters for network and training.
+We have a small dataset, overfitting is a problem.
+2) We have big differences in the number of examples for each class.
+Might try oversampling.
+3) Try dropout within the ResNet like how wide-ResNets utilize it.
+4) ResNet might have too much capacity for such a small dataset.
+However, preliminary results look good.
+5) Inflate all predicted bounding boxes by some amount to allow for error.
+6) Force bounding box to be square so that we don't mess up aspect ratio when cropping out fish.
+Most pretrained networks need input of size 224,224 or 256,256.

 **Current Performance**